South Sudan conflict 2012

 To help children caught up in this emergency:

 - We have set up two emergency rescue centres in Juba and Malakal, which will provide temporary care for the refugees as they enter the country.

-- We will accommodate and take care of 400 children in the two locations.
+- We will care for 400 children across these two Villages.

 Our work in South Sudan